Skip to content

 Answer

 Brex requires VC funding or $100K+ revenue and skews US-resident.
-Relay accepts most Wyoming LLCs and runs at roughly 50% non-resident approval rate.
+Relay accepts most Wyoming LLCs at any stage with no revenue or funding gate (it does effectively want an SSN or ITIN).
 So Relay wins for early-stage and bootstrapped founders.
 Brex makes more sense if you are funded, US-based, and want corporate credit lines.
-Most of our intake goes with Relay first.
+Most non-resident founders choose Relay first.

 By Zawwad, Founder & CEO, WyomingLLC by Topslice LLC.